DLibatique/CLAS102-F19/4-grading.md

 - Do you agree or disagree?
 Or, put differently, does the author make their case persuasively?

 <span class="underline"><strong>Personal Reflection</strong></span>
 If the article speaks to you on a personal level (in terms of gender, sexual orientation, etc.), what resonates with you?
 How can you connect the topics or ideas in the article to events, relationships, or beliefs in your own life?
+(Disclaimer: see “Mandated Reporter” section of Nuts & Bolts in the syllabus.)

 <a href="#top" class="underline">Back to top.</a>
 <hr>
-# <a name="quizzes">Quiz Guidelines</a>
+# <a name="final">Final Exam or Essay</a>

-There will be **six (6)** quizzes administered in class throughout the semester at the end of the class period to which it’s assigned.
-Each quiz will be graded out of 10 points; **a satisfactory grade will be a 7/10 or higher**.
-The format of the quizzes will vary, from multiple choice to fill in the blank to matching.
-All quiz-able material will be drawn from the underlined terms on the slideshows.
-Once you complete **four (4)** satisfactory quizzes, you are exempt from taking any remaining quizzes.
-If you do not complete four satisfactory quizzes within the six administered in class, we will correspond privately about further quiz opportunities.
+As a final requirement for the course, **you will choose whether to complete an exam or an essay**.
+I prefer that you make your own choice rather than I dictate one format for the entire class, as some students prefer studying for exams, while others prefer writing essays.

+In class on **Friday, November 22**, I will circulate a sign-up sheet where you will write down your preference for either an exam or essay.
+The date and time of the final exam and the due date and time for the final essay will be dictated by the registrar; I will update once that information is published.

+The essay/exam, due to its singular nature and timing at the end of the semester, is the only element of the grading contract that I will grade subjectively.
+As a result, the grade ranges for each will impact movement for your semester grade as follows:

+The final exam will be graded out of **100 points**.
+- A grade of **80 or higher** improves your semester grade by one stop (e.g., from a - to a letter, from a letter to a +, from a + to the - in the next range, etc.).
+- A grade of **70-79** keeps your grade wherever it is.
+- A grade of **69 or lower** decreases your semester grade by one stop (e.g., from a - to a + in the previous range, from a + to a letter, from a letter to a -, etc.).

+Grades ending in .45 or greater will be rounded up to the nearest whole number; grades ending in .44 or less will be rounded down to the nearest whole number.

+The final essay will be graded on a **letter basis**.
+- A grade of **B- or higher** improves your semester grade by one stop.
+- A grade of **C- to C+** keeps your grade wherever it is.
+- A grade of **D+ or lower** decreases your semester grade by one stop.

+This movement of grade can override a lack of satisfactories in other elements of the grading contract.
+For example, if by the end of the semester a student has completed the requirements for an A- (8 quizzes, 12 responses, and 3 creative projects), a grade of 36 or higher on a final exam or a grade of B or higher on a final essay can improve the semester grade from A- to A, even though the student has not completed the extra 2 quizzes, 2 responses, and 1 creative project.
+You can (and should!) take this fact into account when planning out your assignments for the semester.

 <a href="#top" class="underline">Back to top.</a>
 <hr>
 # <a name="finex">Final Exam Guidelines</a>

-Anyone who did not opt in to writing a final essay by W 4/10 will by default be taking a final exam on **Friday May 10 at 8am**.
-The final exam will be composed of a combination of multiple-choice questions, fill-in-the-blanks, matching, and one or two essay questions.
-Material for the multiple choice, fill-in-the-blanks, and matching may be drawn from any of the underlined terms on the slideshows.
-Material for the essays may be drawn from any topic discussed in class.
-The exam will take about an hour and a half to complete.
-The exam will be graded out of a total of 50 points, and **a satisfactory grade will be 35/50 or higher**.
+The final exam format will be like an extended quiz (with multiple choice, fill in the blank, and matching questions) with additional short answer questions.
+The short answers may ask you to compare two passages that we’ve read during the semester, to describe social conditions or institutions in Rome, etc. The final exam will be cumulative, and it should take about 1.5 hours.

 <a href="#top" class="underline">Back to top.</a>
 <hr>
 # <a name="finess">Final Essay Guidelines</a>

-You must have opted in to writing a final essay by W 4/10.
-The final essay will be **5-6pp. double-spaced** and encourage you either to make and substantiate an argument about gender and sexuality in the ancient world or to reflect personally on what you've learned this semester.
-To be clear, 5-6 pages is not a lot of space; the challenge of this essay is making a persuasive argument using proper primary and scholarly secondary evidence in a small amount of space.
-Sample prompts include:

-- Can we equate the ancient *kinaidos* / *cinaedus* with the modern notion of a gay man?
-Why or why not?
-- Can we equate the ancient *tribas* with the modern notion of a lesbian woman?
-Why or why not?
-- Did Greek women or Roman women possess more social power in their respective cultures?

-You will be required to draw on at least two primary sources and two secondary sources to write your essay.

-The final essay will be due on **Friday, May 10, by 5pm**.

-Detailed guidelines can be found [here](https://dlibatique.github.io/images/essaydetails.pdf).

-Example citations can be found [here](https://dlibatique.github.io/images/examplecitations.pdf).
+For the final essay, I will provide six (6) prompts from which you should choose one and write a 5-6pp. (double-spaced) argumentative essay to answer it.
+If you would like to write an argumentative essay on a topic or text not covered by the prompt options, shoot me an e-mail and we’ll discuss its viability.
+Specific guidelines are contained here: --

 <a href="#top" class="underline">Back to top.</a>
 <hr>